TejSahu/TejSahu/README.md

 #### 🌱 Currently trying to learn Python, Git and whatever I find interesting and  put it out there which might help others as well.

 #### ⚡ Favourite Quote

-    “Do what you gotta do so you can do what you wanna do.” – Denzel Washington.
+“Do what you gotta do so you can do what you wanna do.” – Denzel Washington

 <!--
 **TejSahu/TejSahu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.